stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-versed-notify.md

 --- abstract

-This document specifies Versed NOTIFY.
+This document specifies generalized DNS notifications.

 TO BE REMOVED: This document is being collaborated on in Github at:
 [https://github.com/peterthomassen/draft-thomassen-dnsop-versed-notify](https://github.com/peterthomassen/draft-thomassen-dnsop-versed-notify).